cyberbotics/webots-doc/guide/object-road.md

 - `name`: Defines the intersection name.

-- `id`: Could contain a unique ID.
+- `id`: Optionally defines a unique ID.
 A unique ID is required to use the SUMO exporter.

-- `connectedRoadIDs`: Could contain a list of the identifiers of the connected Road.
+- `connectedRoadIDs`: Optionally defines a list of the identifiers of the connected Road.
 This is required to use the SUMO exporter.

 - `roadNumber`: Defines the number of intersecting roads.

 - `roadsWith`: Defines the width of the intersecting roads.

-- `speedLimit`: Could contain the speed limit.
+- `speedLimit`: Optionally defines the speed limit.
 The recommended unit is meter per seconds.

 - `startRoads`: Defines if the beginning of each roads should be included or not.